Luno Review (2021)

 The fees aren’t bad either.
 You’ll pay 1.5% in fees if you buy Bitcoin (BTC) or other supported cryptocurrencies GBP deposited with a UK bank transfer.

 For more advanced users, there’s also the Luno Exchange – which charges much lower fees (max 0.1%).
-The only caveat is that the trading volume is quite low for GBP trading pairs compared to dominant alternatives like Coinbase Pro.
+The only caveat is that the trading volume is quite low for GBP trading pairs compared to the best cryptocurrency exchanges out there.

 Luno seems perfect for beginners.